usmanneo/safeum/README.md

-# DDOS-BOMBER About
+# SafeUM About

-#### DDOS-BOMBER INSTALLATION AND RUN :-
+#### SAFEUM Account Creator INSTALLATION AND RUN :-

 ## Usage:

-Run these commands to run DDOS-BOMBER
+Run these commands to run SafeUm Script